-Formats all content images on a page / post giving them borders and captions.
+Formats all content images on a page / post giving them captions and popups.

 The actions of the plugin are enabled and disabled with administration settings but can be overridden on each individual image.